Cognitive Processing Therapy

 CPT can be cognitively or emotionally intense, especially when the patient is writing or talking about the experience itself.
 Feeling discomfort during CPT is normal, though many patients report that their discomfort was brief and was outweighed by the benefits they gained from completing the full course of treatment.

 How It Works

-CPT, based on the social cognitive theory of PTSD, focuses on repairing the damage done by a traumatic event to your beliefs about yourself and the world.
-By offering specific cognitive restructuring skills, CPT allows you to challenge these negative thoughts and interpretations (stuck points), gain a healthier perspective about the trauma (While I can’t trust my abuser, I can trust other people), cope better with any future trauma, and move forward with your life.
+CPT is based on the social cognitive theory of PTSD, which posits that incorporating a traumatic event into one’s worldview is often counterproductive and may lead to maladaptive beliefs.
+CPT, therefore, focuses on repairing the damage done by a traumatic event to someone’s beliefs about themselves and the world.
+By offering specific cognitive restructuring skills, CPT allows an individual to challenge these negative thoughts and interpretations (known as stuck points), gain a healthier perspective about the trauma (for example, “While I can’t trust my abuser, I can still trust other people”), cope better with any future trauma, and move forward with their lives.

 What to Look for in a CPT Therapist